stephenindia1/scan-document-automation/README.md

 1. You need to scan documents with atleast 300 DPI hi-res (for good results.
 In case the resolution can be enhanced using AI.
 2. PostgreSQL Database and data structure needs to be configured. (as per the scanned document structure)
+3. Structure can be tested using the test_structure.py